cloudtoid/gateway-core/README.md

 - Add tests for content headers both for requests and also responses.
 Right now, we are only using GET requests that don't really have content length.
 - Default timeout for upstream requests is set to 100 seconds.
 Should these be changed?
 - Once this JSON Schema is up and running, update all the schema URIs: https://github.com/SchemaStore/schemastore/pull/1727
 - Add the new schema URI to this readme so folks can validate their options.
+- Not sure how to implement the CONNECT HTTP method: https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/CONNECT
+- Not sure how to test the TRACE HTTP method: https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/TRACE
+- Implement the Max-Forwards header

 ## Future version